This is not necessarily true. In some cases, other types of braces can be used.

 If you think that you need braces, an orthodontist can advise you about the best way to straighten your teeth.
 However, it helps if you have some idea about the different types of braces that are available.
-Having this information means that you are in a better position to ask questions about your options.
+Having this information means you are better positioned to ask questions about your options.
 Therefore, here are the different types of braces that can be used to straighten teeth, depending on the circumstances:

 Metal braces might not look attractive, but they are sometimes the best treatment option.
 These braces are fitted by cementing brackets to the teeth.
 Wires and bands are then attached to the brackets and gradually tightened in order to improve the alignment of the teeth.
 The entire process normally takes between one and three years to complete, depending on how severe the problem is.